 On October 17, 2017, we filed a proxy statement for a Special Meeting of Stockholders to be held on November 29, 2017 to approve the adoption of an amendment to our amended and restated certificate of incorporation, as amended, effecting a proposed decrease in our authorized common stock from 250,000,000 shares to 40,000,000 shares.
+This meeting has been adjourned to December 27, 2017 to allow additional time for solicitation of votes in favor of the amendment.
 Our board of directors proposed this decrease because unissued shares of our common stock that remain available for issuance after the implementation of the reverse stock split results in a very high Delaware state franchise tax liability, while a lower number of unissued shares will still provide us with sufficient flexibility for corporate action in the future.
 Specifically, our current number of authorized shares results in a Delaware state franchise tax liability of approximately \$190,000 per year, while the proposed decrease in authorized shares to 40,000,000 would result in a Delaware state franchise tax liability of approximately \$39,000 per year, which would result in a meaningful cost savings for the Company in light of its current financial resources.